Analysis | What the Trump and Biden town halls taught us about their upcoming debates

 We saw this in high-profile TV interviews this summer, and now we see it in a town hall with skeptical voters.
 When the president is faced with tough questions, he stumbles, hard.

 In July, Fox News’s Chris Wallace fact-checked the president on where the U.S. mortality rates for coronavirus rank and on whether Biden wants to defund the police (he doesn’t.)
 Each time Wallace pressed Trump, the president seemed so sure of his position, then was revealed to be relying on faulty information.
-In an interview a month later with Axios, it was a similar situation for Trump.
+In an August interview with Axios, it was a similar situation for Trump.
 “It is what it is,” the president said about the virus and Americans dying in both interviews.

 In an ABC News town hall on Tuesday, Trump faced a number of skeptical voters who pressed him on questions that he had to know were coming, yet he struggled to have clear answers.
-Like: his downplaying of the virus (he said he actually played it up it despite being on tape in March telling journalist Bob Woodward otherwise and his numerous public comments to the contrary) and how he defends his handling of the pandemic (his answers were largely incoherent.)
+Such as: his downplaying of the virus (he said he played it up, despite being on tape in March telling Washington Post associate editor Bob Woodward otherwise and Trump’s numerous public comments to the contrary) and how he defends his handling of the pandemic (his answers were largely incoherent.)

-Trump will continue to face adversarial questions and fact checks from moderators and from perhaps from Biden in the debates.
+Trump will continue to face adversarial questions and fact checks from moderators and perhaps from Biden in the debates.
 (The first debate’s moderator is Wallace.)
-He doesn’t seem prepared for it.
+Trump doesn’t seem prepared for it.

 2. Biden’s stumbles seem like less of a political issue by comparison